 - These prices are meant for residential HVAC installations only (prices differ for commercial HVAC).

-- They are written for California – subtract $800-$1,000 from the prices below if you live in a state that is not so strictly regulated, as insurance and licensing fees are cheaper, or use the HVAC Design & Consultation Program.
+- HVAC Installation Cost by Region (examples done using California) – subtract $800-$1,000 from the prices below if you live in a state that is not so strictly regulated, its insurance and licensing fees are cheaper, or just use our online calculator below.

-- These are the prices for a proper installation from a professional – as a word to the wise – HVAC systems require fine tuning and the custom fabrication of parts during installation to work properly, otherwise they will likely fail prematurely.
+- These are the prices for a proper installation from a professional – as a word to the wise, HVAC systems require fine tuning and the custom fabrication of parts during installation to work properly, otherwise they will likely fail prematurely.
 But there are plenty of people who will do it for cheaper than this, using substandard, used, or stolen equipment (stolen from construction sites and new housing developments).
-Or, they are using unskilled laborers with no experience, etc. But HVAC is not a “we’ll figure it out trade;” there is a right way and a wrong way to do it.
-There are just too many predatory companies out there, so e careful.
+Or, they are using unskilled laborers with no experience, etc. But HVAC is not a “we’ll figure it out trade;” there is a right way and a wrong way to do things.
+There are just too many predatory companies out there, so be careful.
 I’d highly recommend not skimping on your HVAC contractor.
-If you go cheap, you will typically pay more in the long run, and in California, that will be a lot!
+If you go cheap, you will typically pay more in the long run...and in California, that will be a lot!

 - We are doing this to help keep you from being ripped off!
 Unfortunately, some people will likely take these guidelines as “set-in-stone” price quotes, and not realize one fundamental truth: